nelsonroque/cascadelab_ema_cog_workshops/README.md

+# Digital Health Workshop: From Assessment to Analysis
-# EMA Cognition Research Lifecycle: Hosted by the CASCADE Lab
+Hosted by the CASCADE Lab
 ## A 3-day Workshop

   - ***Author:*** Nelson Roque, PhD